IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ### What are Containers
 A [container](https://kubernetes.io/docs/concepts/containers/) is a lightweight and portable executable image that contains software and all its dependencies.
-Containers decouple application from underlying host infrastructure so it's easy to deploy in different cloud or OS environments.
+Containers decouple applications from underlying host infrastructure so it's easy to deploy in different cloud or OS environments.
 Kubernetes is often called a container-orchestrator, but it might be more accurate to describe it as a pod orchestrator.